Nov 25, 2020 Join our Private facebook Group!

-One way to find Canadian coupons is just to simply look around.
-Look in your local paper (smart source Coupons), magazines, in department and grocery stores and on product packaging.
+One way to find Canadian coupons is to look around.
+Look in your local paper (smart source Coupons), magazines, department and grocery stores, and product packaging.
 Another great way to find coupons that you will actually use is to talk to people.

-Tell family and friends and co-workers that you would love to save more money by using coupons.
-When I started out there seemed to be some sort of stigma attached to using coupons.
+Tell family and friends, and co-workers that you would love to save more money by using coupons.
+When I started, there seemed to be some stigma attached to using coupons.

-In the USA lots of people use coupons.
-In fact, it is very common.
+In the USA, lots of people use coupons.
+In fact, it is widespread.
 Sometimes if you don’t use coupons, people will actually ask you why not?
 Here in Canada, we look at it a little differently.
-Some people think “only poor people use coupons”.
+Some people think “only poor people use coupons.”

 Besides, the money you save can then be used to treat yourself to something nice.

-Whether Canadian couponing interests you because you are trying to support your family on a limited budget or you just want to stash away a little extra to treat yourself at a later date, “talk about it”.
+Whether Canadian couponing interests you because you are trying to support your family on a limited budget or you want to stash away a little extra to treat yourself at a later date, “talk about it.”

 Canadian Coupon Rebate Sites:

-Sign up to all the company websites that interest you.
+Sign up for all the company websites that interest you.

 BUT make sure you are looking and signing up to the Canadian sites.
-If you are searching Covergirl make sure it is Covergirl.
+If you are searching Covergirl, make sure it is Covergirl.
 CA, not Covergirl.com.
 Some sites make it hard to tell whether they are Canadian or USA.
-I usually scroll down to the bottom of the page and look at the information in the fine print.
-If it shows a USA city/state chances are, you are on an American site.
+I usually scroll down to the bottom of the page and look at the fine print information.
+If it shows a USA city/state, chances are, you are on an American site.
 Sometimes there is an option at the top of the page to change the country.
 This will redirect you to the Canadian site.
 You will find examples of this on the Tide website and the Greenworks website.